hadarge/yoshi/README.md

 ### start

+This will run the specified (server) `entryPoint` file and mount a CDN server.

 Flag | Short Flag | Description | Default Value
 ---- | ---------- | ----------- | --------------
 --entry-point | -e | Entry point for the app. | `./dist/index.js`